 Published By Janet Gershen-Siegel at September 22, 2017

 When you are first starting to build business credit, your first step should be vendor or trade credit.
-You want to get into good credit habits – everything from not borrowing too much, to paying your debts back on time, to staying on good terms with your sources of credit.
+You want to get into good credit habits.
+So this is everything from not borrowing too much, to paying your debts back on time, to staying on good terms with your sources of credit.

 You will need to start a business credit profile and score with what are called starter vendors.
 Starter vendors are ones who will give your small business initial credit even if your company has no credit, no score, or no trade lines.
 Note that most stores like Staples will not give you initial starter credit, so don’t even try applying with them.

-Here are five vendor accounts which you can use to build up your business credit.
+Here are 5 vendor accounts that build your business credit.

 You can check out Quill online here.
 They sell office, packaging, and cleaning supplies.
 Their products also include toner, office furniture, and even coffee and snacks.
 You can even get your company’s coffee maker through them.